mac-comp240/activities_parallel_openmp/README.md

 ### Simple examples as patterns

-All programs we write as experienced software developers have certain kinds of **patterns** that we follow and adapt over and over again.
-These patterns are ways of accomplishing a task that experienced programmers know to be effective.

-Professor Shoop has written some small examples of several of these patterns for parallel programming using openMP.
-Because they are small and designed to demononstrate one or two basic concepts, we call them *patternlets*.
+These examples are drawn from work by Macalester professor Libby Shoop and her collaborators.
+They build on examples from the Parallel Computing for Beginners online, interactive textbook.
+But here we will experiment on our own server.

 ## Provided Code

-The patternlet examples are in a folder called `openmp` that is a part of this repository (you don't have to download them for yourself).
-We will look at just the subfolders listed below:
-- `00.forkJoin`
+- `Makefile`
-    - a folder for Patternlet 0, containing the `forkJoin.c` program and its `Makefile`
+    - a makefile to compile all these programs
-- `01.forkJoin2`
+- `forkJoin.c`
-    - a folder for Patternlet 1, containing the `forkJoin2.c` program and its `Makefile`
+    - a starter program showingn the fork-join pattern, similar to one from our reading
-- `02.spmd`
+- `spmd.c`
-    - a folder for Patternlet 2, containing the `spmd.c` program (single-program multiple-data) and its `Makefile`
+    - a starter program illustrating the SPMD (single-program multiple-data) pattern, also similar to one from our reading

 - `03.spmd2`
     - a folder for Patternlet 3, containing the `spmd2.c` program and its `Makefile`
 - `04.barrier`